vagnes/infosecguide/README.md

 	<br><br><br>
 </div>

-This is an introductory guide to resources useful for those in the InfoSec field.
-I was inspired to make this after seeing[Sindre Sorhus' awesome list](https://github.com/sindresorhus/awesome/) and also realising that the domain [infosec.guide](http://infosec.guide/) was available.
+This is an introductory guide to tools, knowledge and resources useful for those in the InfoSec field.
+I was inspired to make this after seeing [Sindre Sorhus' awesome list](https://github.com/sindresorhus/awesome/) and also realising that the domain [infosec.guide](http://infosec.guide/) was available.

 If you think the list lack something that could be useful, either do a pull request or file an issue.
 Either way is fine, but please include the name of the book, software or whatever, with a short description and a link to either its repository or any other suitable place.
 Open source material is of course appreciated.

+This is by no means any study plan or definite guide to every aspect that you will probably need, however I do think that as this list grows it will be able to give you a helping hand in what to learn next.

 ## Contents